 My healing process wasn't as quick, and I grew impatient.
 With fresh incision sites where the long-term lead was implanted, I couldn't perform chores I enjoyed right away.

 My recovery period lasted several weeks, but being overly cautious, I took it easy and gave myself extra time before I made a full return to my hectic lifestyle.

 Like the trial, the results from my long-term therapy were immediate, and blew my expectations out of the water.
 I had to adjust my settings shortly after my surgery, but otherwise my therapy has been constant.

 With InterStim I no longer waste time searching for restrooms and covering up accidents.
 I can commit myself completely to all the tasks I want and need to do.

 InterStim has also freed me from potentially embarrassing situations.
-My intimacy with my husband is back, and I can wear light-colored clothes again - in elevators, and everywhere in between.
+My intimacy with my husband is back, and I can wear light-colored clothes again.

 Although you should be able to do most activities you did before surgery, there are some activities which may cause discomfort or affect your implanted neurostimulator.
 Review the following information, and if you have any concerns or questions about these or other activities, contact your doctor.

 Activities you should avoid – You should avoid activities that involve sudden, excessive, or repetitive bending, twisting, bouncing, or stretching.
 These movements could damage or move your implanted lead or affect the implanted neurostimulator.
 Examples of such activities include gymnastics, mountain biking, and any other sport or activity that involves the movements described above.